Testing and Using the EnterpriseConnect Installation

 For connecting to your local EnterpriseConnect installation from a project in RunMyProcess DigitalSuite, you need to define a corresponding provider.

-In My Connectors on the Providers tab, define a new provider.
+On the Connectors tab, define a new provider.

-Enter a Title of your choice, for example,
+Enter a name of your choice, for example,

 EnterpriseConnect on Windows.

 For the Live, Acceptance, and Test environments, specify the parameters of your EnterpriseConnect installation:

 URL: Select http://.
 For accessing local resources by means of adapters, specify the host and port of the EnterpriseConnect Agent in your local environment, for example,